DannyBen/bashly-book/src/advanced/rendering.md

 In this file you can:

-- Access to the root command, in a variable named `command`.
+- Access your bashly's root command, in a variable named `command`.
+- Access the template source directory, in a variable named `source`.
+- Access the user's requested output directory, in a variable named `target`.
 - Call the `save` method in order to save one or more output files.

 This approach allows you to use any template engine that is available in Ruby.